 This lesson on how to putt better is inspired by Dr. Bob Rotella's fantastic book Putting Out of Your Mind.
 (I loved this book, and the title speaks for itself!)

 Putting isn’t like a full golf swing—it involves much less movement, coordination, and timing.
 It’s instinctive.
 If you hand a kid a putter and a ball and tell them to get the ball in as few strokes as possible, they just go to it and get better at it quickly.
 If you look at 100 different golfers, you’ll see 100 different putting routines and strokes.
-The only thing that matters is that you feel comfortable.
-Beyond that, focus only on your target—and PutterCup training aids are designed to train your eyes to do that.
+The only thing that matters is that you feel comfortable and can perform your stroke consistently.

 I also love this bit of advice from Dr. Rotella and believe you’ll have more fun golfing if you follow it: Take satisfaction from getting yourself in the right frame of mind before you putt, rather than based on whether the putt drops.
 BRILLIANT.